WSU-Physics-Courses/physics-581-physics-inspired-computation/Docs/Syllabus.md

 | 40% \<= P \< 55% | D, D+     |
 | P \< 40%         | F         |

-As discussed in section {ref}`assignments`, there will be two stages of testing for each assignment.
+As discussed in section {ref}`sec:assignments`, there will be two stages of testing for each assignment.
 Completion of the first stage tests will allow you to get up to a grade of A-.
 Successful completion of sufficient second stages will be required for an overall A in the course.  *Currently there is no other mechanism for partial credit, but I will